-Curated by Mary Savig, Ephemeral and Eternal: The Archive of Lenore Tawney will explore the correspondence, journals, artist books, photographs, audio interviews, and ephemera drawn from manuscript collections at the Smithsonian’s Archives of American Art and the Lenore G. Tawney Foundation.
-A selection of documents will illuminate key moments in the artist’s career as well as her everyday life and close friendships.
+Curated by Mary Savig, Ephemeral and Eternal: The Archive of Lenore Tawney explores the correspondence, journals, artist books, photographs, and ephemera drawn from manuscript collections at the Smithsonian’s Archives of American Art and the Lenore G. Tawney Foundation.
+A selection of documents illuminates key moments in the artist’s career as well as her everyday life and close friendships.

 Because of their personal nature, Tawney’s papers do not merely reflect her artistic legacy; they reveal her complex—and at times contradictory—identities as an artist, friend, woman, reader, wife, manager, thinker, collector, gatherer, weaver, sculptor, traveler, and seeker.
 More than a repository of materials documenting her life, the archive is also a landscape she cultivated as a daily log of inspiration for her art.
 Through the creation of her archives, Tawney developed a deeply personal visual vocabulary.
 Her journals and mail art, for example, detail the ways in which she distilled and disseminated recurring motifs in her artworks and printed materials, including script, flora, and fauna.
 Tawney intertwined language with found images, feathers, flowers, and stones into assemblages for her cherished friends.